rwlist/server/docs/dev-plans/01-mvp.md

 **TODO.** Add more functions, but they can wait until the next stage.
 For example `move` and `copy`.

-`fs` is just a module that allows user to store files in separate directory directly on the disk.
+`fs` is just a module that allows user to store files in a separate directory directly on the disk.
 So `fs` module provides basic functions as every fs does.

 Check note about metadata on [ideas page](./ideas.md).
 Meta is useful and that's what I definitely want to have in rwlist, but it shouldn't be implemented at this stage.